Localisation for the second-order Beckmann problem: bimartingale couplings and leaf decompositions: Introduction

 \subsubsection{Monotone order}

-Note that the transport rays are closed and convex, see \cite{Ciosmak2021}, and thus necessarily at most one-dimensional.
+Note that the transport rays are closed and convex, see \cite{Ciosmak2021}.
+Since optimal $u\colon \mathbb{R}^n\to\mathbb{R}$ is isometric on each of the rays, they are necessarily at most one-dimensional.
 Let us analyse the optimal transport problem on a transport ray -- we assume that the two considered measures $\mu,\nu$ belong to $\mathcal{P}_1(\mathbb{R})$ and that the identity is an optimal potential.
 Thus, we may apply \cite[Proposition 4.4]{Ciosmak20212} to infer that such a pair of measures is in the \emph{non-decreasing order}.
 This is to say, for any monotonically non-decreasing function $f\colon\mathbb{R}\to\mathbb{R}$ we have

 As follows from our analysis, this condition is equivalent to the existence of a coupling $\pi\in\mathcal{P}(\mathbb{R}\times\mathbb{R})$ such that

 Any such transport we shall call a non-decreasing coupling.